jimkang/word-syllable-map/README.md

 word-syllable-map
 ==================

+Version 2.0.0 and later requires at least Node 10.

 Provides a one-way map from the words to the syllables they contain, derived from the data in the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
 You can look up the syllables for a word with this.

 Installation